abrahamgue05/Learning_C_Language/Udemy/Master_the_C_Language/Section_5_Variables_Dtypes/Section_5.md

 - Passing data to a program when is being executed.

-- *main*: Is a special funtion in C, is the entry point of the program.
+- *main*: Is a special function in C, is the entry point of the program.

     - When its called two arguments are passed to the function.